bsun210/CNERs_ancient_horses/README.md

 # A method to generate large mass of capture baits for targeted sequencing

-This repository contains scripts used to analyze data and to make figures reported in Sundararaman et al, Nucleic Acid Research (2022).
+This repository contains scripts used to analyze data and to make figures reported in Sundararaman et al, Nucleic Acid Research (2023).

-This paper reports Circular Nuclecid acid Enrichment Reagent synthesis (CNERs) method for making DNA probes for targeted sequencing by hybridization capture.
+This article reports Circular Nuclecid acid Enrichment Reagent synthesis (CNERs) method for making DNA probes for targeted sequencing by hybridization capture.
-Using CNERs method, a Equine SNP panel was generated to sequence and genotype ancient caballine horses.
+Using CNERs method, a horse SNP panel was generated to sequence and genotype ancient horses.
-Equine SNP panel contains 23,771 SNPs identified from WGS of ancient horses reported by Vershinina A et al (2021) and other previous studies.
+Horse SNP panel contains 23,771 SNPs identified from WGS of ancient horses reported by Vershinina A et al (2021) and other previous studies.
 Using CNERs, we genotyped and recapitulated the ancient horse population structure, using a fraction of resources than previous studies.

 ## Data analyses
-* fq2fig_pipeline.sh:
+* horse_fq2counts.sh:

   This bash scripts analyzes paired-end sequencing data from mutiple samples and generates both individuall and overall sample summary.
   Takes raw fastq files, trims adapters and merges overlapping paired-end reads using SeqPrep2 (https://github.com/jeizenga/SeqPrep2).